IBM/torc_py/README.md

 ### 4.3.
 Low-level application setup

 - `init()`: initializes the tasking library.
-- `launch(f)`: launches function `f()` on process with rank 0 as the primary application task.
-Collective call that must be called by all MPI processes.
-If `f == NULL` then the function returns on rank 0 but activates the main worker thread of all other MPI processes.
-Therefore, the current function becomes the primary application task.
+- `launch(f)`: launches function `f()` as primary application task on the MPI process with rank 0.
+It is a collective call that must be called by all MPI processes.
+If `f == NULL` then the function returns on rank 0 but activates the scheduling loop of the main worker thread on all other MPI processes.
+Therefore, the current function becomes the primary application task running on rank 0.
 - `shutdown()`: shutdowns the tasking library.

 ### 4.4.
 MPI code

 - `spmd(f, *args)`: executes function `f()` on all MPI processes.
-It allows for dynamic switching from the master-worker to the SPMD execution mode, allowing legacy MPI code to be used within the function.
+It allows for dynamic switching from the master-worker to the SPMD execution mode, allowing thus legacy MPI code to be used within the function.

 ### 4.5.
 Additional calls

-- `enable_stealing(), disable_stealing()`: controls task stealing between MPI processes.
+- `enable_stealing(), disable_stealing()`: control task stealing between MPI processes.
 - `gettime()`: current time in seconds (float).
 - `worker_id(), num_workers()`: return the global worker thread id and the total number of workers.
 - `node_id(), num_nodes()`: return the rank of the calling MPI process and the number of MPI processes.